 - Lead Campaign: SaaS companies mainly run lead campaigns to get more customers for their products.
 Based on the action, you can send custom notifications to the user.
-For e.g., if the user has downloaded a PDF file, you can send an automatic drip campaign with series of notifications with some good offers, as well as the relevant campaign.
+For e.g., if the user has downloaded a PDF file, you can send an automatic drip campaign with a series of notifications with some good offers, as well as the relevant campaign.

-- Abandoned Cart Campaign: Cart Abandonment Notification is very important one with several benefits for e-commerce websites.
+- Abandoned Cart Campaign: Cart Abandonment Notification is a very important one with several benefits for e-commerce websites.
 The study shows that the cart abandonment rate is around 67.45% which is pretty high.
-For cart abandonment campaign, the notification should have the details and if possible with some limited time offer.
+For the cart abandonment campaign, the notification should have the details and if possible with some limited time offer.

 - Promotional Campaign: During festivals and special occasions, run some promotional campaigns.
 Also if you are launching a new product, start a promotional campaign.
-The notification for the promotional campaign could be: Limited Time Offer: You can create special limited time offer focused on the event.
+The notification for the promotional campaign could be: Limited Time Offer: You can create a special limited time offer focused on the event.
 For e.g. Exclusive Valentine Day Collection and offering 30% off.

-- Intriguing: Create an intriguing notification to create curiosity in user’s mind.
+- Intriguing: Create an intriguing notification to create curiosity in the user’s mind.
 Especially SaaS companies can use this while promoting a new product or feature.

 - Re-Engagement Campaign: At times users can become inactive.
 Create Push Notification targeted specifically for inactive users, who have not visited your site, and give them some offers.

 There are push notification playbooks which come in handy for creating campaigns.
 It will give a complete idea of what type of campaigns you can create based on different criteria.
 It covers from the basic to advance campaigns.